yassir58/Trello-clone/srcs/backend/README.md

 - [x] Add authorization middleware
 - [x] Email sender function for the reset password functionality
 - [x] Filter action based on the role of the user
-- [x] Base the filter process on board id which is provided by cookie
+- [x] Base the filter process on the encrypted board id which is provided by cookie

 ## Upload